History of Brisbane: European exploration

 A permanent settlement in the region was not founded until 1823, when New South Wales Governor Thomas Brisbane was petitioned by free settlers in Sydney to send their worst convicts elsewhere and the area chosen became the city of Brisbane.

 On 23 October 1823, Surveyor General John Oxley set out with a party in the cutter Mermaid from Sydney to "survey Port Curtis (now Gladstone), Moreton Bay, and Port Bowen (north of Rockhampton, 22.5°S 150.75°E), with a view to forming convict settlements there".
 The party reached Port Curtis on 5 November 1823.
 Oxley suggested that the location was unsuitable for a settlement, since it would be difficult to maintain.

 As he approached Point Skirmish by Moreton Bay, he noticed several Indigenous Australians approaching him and in particular one as being "much lighter in colour than the rest".
-The white man turned out to be a shipwrecked timbergetters by the name of Thomas Pamphlett who, along with John Finnegan, Richard Parsons, and John Thompson had left Sydney on 21 March 1823 to sail south along the coast and bring cedar from Illawarra but during a large storm were pushed north.
+The white man turned out to be a shipwrecked timbergetter by the name of Thomas Pamphlett who, along with John Finnegan, Richard Parsons, and John Thompson had left Sydney on 21 March 1823 to sail south along the coast and bring cedar from Illawarra but during a large storm were pushed north.
 Not knowing where they were, the group attempted to return to Sydney, eventually being shipwrecked on Moreton Island on 16 April.
 They lived with the Indigenous tribe for seven months.

 After meeting with them, Oxley proceeded approximately 100 km up what he later named the Brisbane River in honour of the governor.
-Oxley explored the river as far as what is now the suburb of Goodna in the city of Ipswich, about 20 km upstream Brisbane's central business district.
+Oxley explored the river as far as what is now the suburb of Goodna in the city of Ipswich, about 20 km upstream of Brisbane's central business district.
 Several places were named by Oxley and his party, including Breakfast Creek (at the mouth of which they cooked breakfast), Oxley Creek, and Seventeen Mile Rocks.

 The settlement struggled with diseases through the late 1820s.